JLMSC/i3-dotfiles/README.md

-# i3-dotfiles
+# dotfiles
-My i3wm custom dotfiles.
+My dotfiles

 ## Dependencies
-These are being used at least once in the `config`, includes utilities too:
+These are being used at least once in the `i3/config`, includes utilities too:
 ```
 - CaskaydiaCove Nerd Font Mono
 - dmenu